Elevate Your Product Leadership Through Emotional Intelligence

 Effective social skills comes down to being a great listener and a great communicator.
 Product leaders are as open to hearing good news as bad news, even if it is about them.
 They are expert at getting teams to support their vision and maintain excitement over their plans.
 In addition, product leadership means being able to resolve conflicts effectively, initiate change, praise others, and engage in difficult conversations.
 If you aren’t seeing these results, get training in listening and communication skills.

 Product leadership requires far more than product and market expertise, it requires an understanding of yourself and how you impact people around you.
 Take the initiative to get feedback on your current level of emotional intelligence and then work on improving it—it will help you excel!

-Learn more about emotional intelligence and product leadership by taking our training course: How to Be a Phenomenal Product Manager.
+Learn more about emotional intelligence and product leadership by taking our training course: People Skills for Product Managers and Product Marketers.